Global Program

 We also engage with the Task Force through our membership in the FATF Private Sector Consultative Forum, a policy-implementation advisory body.

-Civic Space & OGP
+Civic Space and OGP

 ICNL works with the Open Government Partnership to promote action by its member states to expand civic space and address constraints on civil society.